+PROFESSOR:

-PROFESSOR: When we take complex things and break them into smaller pieces, we find out that we know a lot more about things than we think.
+When we take complex things and break them into smaller pieces, we find out that we know a lot more about things then we think.

-Now let's take this box ORCA I and can create damage below the water line, which I've indicated right here.
+Now let's take this box, ORCA I and create damage below the waterline which I've indicated right here.

+As we can see, we've damaged ORCA I right here.
 Now let's put ORCA I in the water and see what happens.

-[WATER FLOWING]
+[WATER GLUGGING]